Padraic Fiacc: Belfast and writing

-'The Wearing of the Black' 1974 which was his edited collection of poetry by himself and his contemporaries, exploring issues of the conflict now raging across Northern Ireland.
-Poets from Ireland, the USA and the U.K., were invited by Fiacc to tender poems.
-They were a broad representation of age, community, background and experience; A Bishop, teachers, academics, students, a senior civil servant Norman Dugdale, established poets such as Seamus Heaney and Michael Longley; young aspiring poets like Brendan Hamill and Gerard McLaughlin, and those from various political and religious backgrounds.
-The book represented an incredible feat of inclusion by Padraic Fiacc and stands as a pivotal anti-war collection.
+The Wearing of the Black (1974) was his edited collection of poetry by himself and his contemporaries, exploring issues of the conflict in Northern Ireland.
+The collection included poets from Ireland, the US, and the UK, of various ages, political backgrounds, and experiences: a bishop, teachers, academics, students, senior civil servant Norman Dugdale, established poets such as Seamus Heaney and Michael Longley; and young aspiring poets like Brendan Hamill and Gerard McLaughlin.
+Some felt threatened by The Wearing of the Black and tried to discredit Fiacc.

-Unfortunately some felt threatened by 'The Wearing of the Black' and embarked upon a mission to discredit Fiacc.
-In other settings Padraic Fiacc would have been honoured at the highest levels for his selfless dedication to alleviate the suffering of others.

-In the early 1970s, Fiacc met poet Gerald Dawe with whom he corresponded.
-Dawe, while publishing his own poetry, also extolled Fiacc's work and introduced him to wider audiences, including his students at Trinity College, Dublin.
+In the early 1970s, Fiacc met poet Gerald Dawe, with whom he then started correspondence.
+Dawe extolled Fiacc's work and introduced him to wider audiences, including his students at Trinity College Dublin.
 Many poets and writers visited Fiacc in his Glengormley home.

-In 1981 Fiacc was elected to membership of Aosdána, the Irish Arts Academy.
-Also in the 1980s, Fiacc collaborated with artist Seamus Carmichael, who produced a series of colour prints, based on Fiacc anthologies.
+In 1981, Fiacc was elected to membership of Aosdána, the Irish arts academy.
+Also in the 1980s, Fiacc collaborated with artist Seamus Carmichael, who produced a series of colour prints based on Fiacc's anthologies.
 These images were widely exhibited in Ireland in 1985 and 1986.

-Many artists have depicted the poet and his work including: Neil Shawcross, Paul Bradley, Dan Dowling, Rory Lambe, Michael McKernon, Gearoid MacLoughlann, Helena Solana (Spain), Denise McShannon (Dublin), Seamus Carmichael (USA), and Marion Jordan.
+Many artists and photographers have depicted Fiacc and his work, including Neil Shawcross, Dan Dowling, and John Minihan.

-Photographers who have depicted Padraic Fiacc include: Frankie Quinn, Bill Kirk, John Minehan, Stevie Raeylon (Chicago), Jeff Russell (London), and Patricia Pyne.

 Death

-Padraic Fiacc died on 21 January 2019 in Belfast, Northern Ireland, aged 95.
+Padraic Fiacc died on 21 January 2019 in Belfast, Northern Ireland, aged 94.